Lower Gwynedd Township, Pennsylvania

-Lower Gwynedd Township (/ˈɡwɪnɛd/ /cy/) is a township and equestrian community in Montgomery County, Pennsylvania, United States.
-Known for its large lot sizes and horse riding trails, Lower Gwynedd is the most sought-after address in the Philadelphia suburbs.
+Lower Gwynedd Township (/ˈɡwɪnɛd/ /cy/), founded in 1698, is a township and equestrian community in Montgomery County, Pennsylvania, United States.
 The population was 11,405 at the 2010 census.
 The township comprises four villages: Gwynedd, Gwynedd Valley, Penllyn, and Spring House.
-The township is considered a haven for those seeking a country lifestyle and rural feel, while still offering close proximity to nearby towns as well as Center City Philadelphia & New York City.
-While its postal address is in Ambler, Pennsylvania (19002), it is not associated with the Borough of Ambler.
+The township is considered a haven for those seeking a country lifestyle and rural feel, while still offering close proximity to nearby towns as well as Center City Philadelphia and New York City.
+While its postal address is in Ambler, Pennsylvania (19002), it is adjacent to but technically not a part of the borough of Ambler.

-Lower Gwynedd Township was founded in 1698.

 History

 Gwynedd was founded in 1698 by Welsh Quakers.
 The township was then split into Lower Gwynedd and Upper Gwynedd in 1891.

 Gwynedd Hall and the Jacob Kastner Loghouse are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 9.4 square miles (24.2 km^{2}), of which 9.3 square miles (24.2 km^{2}) is land and 0.11% is water.

 The township has twenty miles of trails and 120 acres of parkland.